 A sanding sponge has rough surfaces on all its sides.
-It is used for the replacement of blocks and traditional sanding screens that are used in drywalls.
+It is used for the replacement of blocks and traditional sanding screens that are we should know, how to use sanding sponge in drywalls.
 It helps in smoothing rough surfaces and also helps in cleaning any dusty surface.

 Sanding sponges are highly flexible and can be used on flat or contoured surfaces without any hassle.
 You can easily wash the sponge and remove the residual matter.